 The proposed T4 track configuration is shown in Figure 14.
+It is important to note that the configuration provides for eight arrival tracks but only six departure tracks.

 Resequencing

 Both the 2009-2018 and 2011-2020 Hunter Valley Corridor Strategies discussed the issue of 'congestion' and the justification for building holding roads at Hexham to mitigate the effects of resequencing induced congestion.
 They argued that the issue is primarily one of the need to resequence trains following either an equipment failure at the dump station / stacker stream, or trains entering the network out of sequence due to either early or late running.